PrestaShopCorp/psxmarketingwithgoogle/README.md

 ## Testing

 Tests will be run at each commit on this repository or any pull-request.
-These command reproduce the checks done by the CI.
+These commands reproduce the checks done by the CI.

 * JS checks: Unit tests & coding standards